Looking for a PS5? Here’s where to find one in stock today

-PS5 UK stock - live: Argos restock is available for some, plus Playstation covers news
+PS5 UK stock - live: Restock updates from Game, Argos and more for 25 January

 Follow live for the latest stock updates from Game, Currys, Argos and more

-Note: Update: The PS5 has now sold out at Argos stores, after limited regional availability landed online.
-Who could drop next?
-Read on for more information.